A Way Abroad Logo

 Grabbing lunch on the beer with fellow Peace Corps volunteers in Ecuador

-Working in-person, as a teacher, tour guide or Peace Corps volunteer, has always been my biggest lifeline to making friends with locals and other expats.
+Working in-person, as a teacher, tour guide, or Peace Corps volunteer, has always been my biggest lifeline to making friends with locals and other expats.
 It’s a pretty simple way to meet people since you’re forced to spend a lot of time with them.

 If you’re on the fence between working in-person and working online, let this be a vote for getting a job in-person.
-It’s much easier to meet people when you’re pretty much given friends.
-At the very least, these people will show you around, introduce you to their friends, and will make settling in much easier.
+It’s much easier to meet people when you’re given friends day 1.

 A group of people all with shots in their hands smiling for a selfie in a bar in South Korea